The Haunted Side of London part 1

 Ghost Stories

-This closure opened the doors for rumors and stories of hauntings, satanic practices, and even vampires.
+And while High Gate’s doors were temporarily closed, this opened the doors for rumors and stories of hauntings, satanic practices, and even vampires.

-We visited during the day at seemingly peek visiting hours and our stroll was nothing but peaceful and interesting.
+We visited during the day at peek visiting hours and our stroll was nothing but peaceful and interesting.
 While I am very fascinated by cemeteries and definitely consider myself a taphophile, I have yet to experience anything ghostly around cemeteries.
 But I’d love to hear if you’ve visited Highgate and have a spooky story to tell!

 The Tower Bridge